smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 Recently I found myself in the rather unenviable position of needing to sand the exposed surfaces of an entire deck.
 It was a back-breaking, hand-numbing, frustrating job that could only be complimented by one soundtrack: Angry alternative rock/post-grunge/nu metal from the early 2000s.
 It was the only thing that felt right at the time.

-Squatting and kneeling, occasionally hitting a particularly determined mosquito with the belt sander, {{% margin-note %}}I go with 120 grit to really smear her blood meal around, but that's just me talking.{{% /margin-note %}} I started to pick up a pattern in the music. _A whole bunch of these song lyrics contain the word "fake."_ The longer I listened, the more apparent it became.
+Squatting and kneeling, occasionally hitting a particularly determined mosquito with the belt sander, {{% margin-note %}}I go with 120 grit to really smear her blood meal around, but that's just me talking.{{% /margin-note %}} I started to pick up a pattern in the music:

+_A whole bunch of these song lyrics contain the word "fake."_

+The longer I listened, the more apparent it became.
 Fake smiles and grins, like those Sting sang about twenty years earlier, are as present as ever:

 > This is the last **smile** \
 > That I'll **fake** for the sake of being with you